KasperKnop/WEB2/10 Express/README.md

 ```

 </p>
 <p>You should send the token using the authorization header.
-It should be in the format “Bearer token”, which allows you to extract it by converting the string to an array:
+It should be in the format "Bearer token", which allows you to extract it by converting the string to an array:

 ```js
 const token = req.headers.authorization.split(" ")[1]